Quick overview

 - 1 % for other conventional road vehicles.

-For income tax purposes, a zero-emission vehicle is a road motor vehicle which:
+For income tax purposes, an emission-free vehicle is a road motor vehicle which:

 - or is another vehicle whose operation produces no CO₂ emissions.